 Alcohol's negative consequences

-Those who wish to uphold the teaching that NO alcohol of any kind should be used by a Christian usually use only Bible verses that show a negative (or SEEM to show a negative) reference to wine.
-One of the primary examples is Proverbs 20:1 which states,
+Those who wish to uphold the teaching that NO alcohol of any kind should be used by a Christian usually use ONLY Bible verses that show (sometimes only on the surface) a negative reference to wine.
+One popular example of alcohol's ill effects is found in Proverbs 20.

 "Who has woe?
 Who has sorrow?
 Who has contentions?
 Who has complaints?
 Who has wounds without cause?
 Who has redness of eyes?
 Those who linger long at the wine, those who go in search of mixed wine.
 Do not look on the wine when it is red, when it sparkles in the cup, when it swirls around smoothly; At the last it bites like a serpent, and stings like a viper."
 (Proverbs 23:29-32)

 The "red" liquid that swirls around smoothly is liquid that is still fermenting.
 One should not "look" upon it to lust after and drink it as doing so before it is fully fermented can cause illness and death.